 Daily meditation sessions are proven to help reduce stress levels and boost overall well-being.
-They potentially impact on everything from immune system function to quality of sleep.
+They potentially impact everything from immune system function to quality of sleep.

 In addition, if you’re working with the Law of Attraction then it’s likely that you also engage in a highly specific type of meditative exercise each day.
 Namely, the creative visualization process through which you build a detailed image of your desired life.
 Whatever the purpose of your meditations, getting the best out of them requires locating and designing a space that works.
 Read on to learn how to can create your own perfect meditation area.

 Picking The Right Meditation Space

 Give some serious thought to where you should meditate.
 For example, some people are tempted to just lie in bed, but you will likely find that this makes it too easy to accidentally fall asleep your session!

 Meanwhile, you may think it’s a good idea to sit in your favorite living room chair, but if it’s in a room where other family members are often chatting or watching TV then this space won’t work either.

 The right spot will be quiet!
 Somewhere you can go without being disturbed, and that offers some privacy.
 So, think about a quiet corner of your bedroom, or perhaps a place in your study or home office.
 And the noise isn’t the only consideration.
 Lighting also plays a role in how well you’re able to focus on your meditation.

 If your spot is too bright, you’ll find yourself squinting and frowning, but darkness opens you up to the possibility of sleepiness again.
 Soft lighting works well (i.e. the sort you’d use to create an ambient space for a dinner date), so look for that or figure out how to create it.

 Some meditation experts swear that they have their best mindfulness sessions when they’re sitting on the floor or even the ground.
 This type of direct contact with the earth can improve mental focus and hone your awareness of your body.